syncfusion/blazor-docs/src/gantt/gantt-chart/tooltip.md

 # Tooltip

-The Gantt Chart component has a support to display a tooltip for various UI elements like taskbar, timeline cells, and grid cells
+The [`Blazor Gantt Chart`](https://www.syncfusion.com/blazor-components/blazor-gantt-chart) component has a support to display a tooltip for various UI elements like taskbar, timeline cells, and grid cells

 ## Enable Tooltip